Last updated: 26th March 2014

 EXTENDING YOUR STAY

-4. Apply for Permanent Residence with the Right to Work (after 8 years but (generally) before 9 years)
+2. Apply for Permanent Residence with the Right to Work (after eight years but before 9 years)

-All foreign nationals gainfully employed in the Cayman Islands are currently entitled to be consideration for the grant of a work permit for up to seven years, unless they are a ‘Key Employee’ or fall within a group of occupations in the reinsurance and fund administration industries.
-Key Employees can generally expect to have their permits renewed for up to nine years and can therefore apply for Permanent Residence once they have lived in Cayman for eight years.
-Persons engaged in various senior capacities in the reinsurance and fund administration industries are eligible for ten year work permits, and therefore are similarly assured of the right to apply for Permanent Residence after eight years in Cayman.
+All foreign nationals gainfully employed in the Cayman Islands are currently entitled to be consideration for the grant of a work permit for up to nine years.
+After eight years, residents are assured of the right to apply for Permanent Residence.
 There is no assurance that permits will be renewed, although generally they are.
-After seven years, foreign nationals who are subject to a seven year term limit will not be granted any form of work permit until they have ceased to be resident in the Cayman Islands for at least one year.
+After nine years, foreign nationals who are subject to a nine year term limit and have not applied for Permanent Residence will not be granted any form of work permit until they have ceased to be resident in the Cayman Islands for at least one year.
 In most instances this means they will have to leave the Cayman Islands for a minimum of 12 months before they can be granted a new work permit.
 Visits in the intervening period for vacation and the like as a genuine tourist visitor are however permitted.

-In order to understand the reasoning behind the government’s creation of limits on work permit terms, it is helpful to know the history of the population increase in this diverse community.
+In order to understand the reasoning behind the government's creation of limits on work permit terms, it is helpful to know the history of the population increase in this diverse community.
 The Cayman Islands have undergone a dramatic change since the early 1970s.
 At the start of that decade, the population was approximately 10,000 people.
-Just over forty years later that number now stands in excess of 55,000.
+Just over forty years later that number now approaches 60,000.

 Much of this dramatic increase has come about as a result of foreign nationals settling on the Islands and obtaining permanent rights of tenure.
 With that change has come not only strains on the infrastructure but a recognition amongst indigenous Caymanians that their culture might be overwhelmed and their sense of community diminished, if the process is not managed correctly.
 There is also a perception by Caymanians that their participation in the success of Cayman is diminishing.
 Whilst the people of the Cayman Islands are welcoming of foreign nationals (and indeed Forbes has recently declared the Cayman Islands to be the friendliest country on Earth), there has been a realisation that continuing to invite increasing numbers of individuals to acquire security of tenure and become permanent inhabitants of the Cayman Islands is unsustainable.